 The benefits of materials requirements planning include the following:

 - Inventory Levels - MRP enables inventory managers to be able to reduce the level of component parts and raw materials inventory.
 MRP systems work backward from production scheduling, in which it determines the amount of inventory needed to meet overall production demand.
-Ultimately, MRP manages inventory levels and lowers the amount of cost that is dedicated to holding inventory.
+As inventory-associated costs are one of the highest incurred in manufacturing, MRP allows manufacturing operations to effectively manage their inventory levels and reduce costs.

-- Production Planning - Production of finished goods is dependent on availability of raw materials and component parts.
-MRP is able to identify shortages in inventory times in order that managers can then shift production assets to the manufacturer of other items that have those parts on hand.
+- Production Planning - The production of finished goods is dependent on the availability of raw materials and component parts.
+MRP is used to ensure that enough materials are produced or purchased based on the available quantity on hand.
+In cases where there is a shortage in inventory, production managers can shift production to items that have enough materials on hand to begin.

-- Work Scheduling - MRP systems are able to provide a concise visual representation of inventory available for the production process.
-Managers can then use this information to schedule labor to meet needs of the overall process without overstaffing the production line.
+- Work Scheduling - MRP systems are able to provide a concise visual representation of inventory that is available for the production process.
+If there is not enough inventory available for produced materials and components, MRP will generate production orders.
+Managers can then use this information to schedule labor to meet the needs of the overall process without over-staffing the production line.

-- Create optimized schedules balancing production efficiency and delivery performance
+- Create optimized schedules that balance production efficiency and delivery performance

-- Maximize output on bottleneck resources to increase revenue
+- Maximize throughput on bottleneck resources to increase revenue

 - Synchronize supply with demand to reduce inventories